codatio/codat-docs/docs/core-concepts/companies.md

 2. Using the [Codat portal](/other/portal/companies#add-a-new-company).

-:::caution Forbidden characters in company names
+:::Caution Forbidden characters in company names

 Company names may only contain letters, numbers, spaces, and the following symbols: `-`, `'`, `&`, `@`, `.`, `,`, `?`, `!`.